dmbarbour/glas/docs/GlasApps.md

 ## Network APIs

+Network APIs are straightforward in

+I propose to support TCP, UDP, and XMLHttpRequest. awkward because we need multiple transactions to do anything useful: commit a request in one transaction, handle a response in another, etc..

+Synchronous request-response patterns aren't a good fit: a request must be committed in one transaction, then the response handled in a later transaction.

+ in a later transaction.

+We must commit to the request in one transaction, then await a response in a future transaction.

+I propose three network APIs for common glas applications: TCP, UDP, and XMLHttpRequest.

+ the response will only become available in a future transaction (if ever).

+ is that we cannot send a request then await a response within the same transaction.
+We must commit the request before the response even has a possibility of arriving.

+The we must be careful to ensure that requests are committed

+.
+I propose TCP and UDP because they're ubiquitous

-Network APIs have some implicit buffering that aligns well with transactional operations.
+that aligns well with transactional operations.
 We can develop TCP and UDP APIs.
 However, those are a bit awkward in context of mirrored applications.
 To support limited access to the network from mirrors, we might also support something like XMLHttpRequest.

 typical TCP or UDP network API is relatively awkward in context of mirroring.
 We might